fffej/sql-server-gen/README.md

 # sql-server-gen

 The goal of this package is to generate arbitrary SQL Server databases (in the form of create statements).

-Current goal is just to produce full table definitions.
-Currently supported objects types are tables (partial) and sequences (full).
+Currently supported (at various degrees of completion are:
+* Tables
+* Sequences
+* Procedures
+* Functions
+* Queues
+* Certificates
+* Users
+* Roles
+* Logins
+* Full text catalogs
+* Full text stoplists
+* Credentials
+* Message types

 Contributers more than welcome (especially if you know enough Haskell to help me simplify the code!).